-Impact of Severe Weather Conditions on Culture NL Establishments
+Impact of Severe Weather Conditions on Council Establishments

-In the event of severe weather conditions every effort will be made to open all Culture NL offices and other establishments as normal.
-Services will co-ordinate their own operational services including decisions on establishment closures, after consultation with the appropriate senior officers, who in turn must liaise with the Chief Executive.
+In the event of severe weather conditions every effort will be made to open all council offices and other establishments as normal.
+Services will co-ordinate their own operational services including decisions on establishment closures, after consultation with the appropriate senior officers.